Vondalo/KnoxHost_Project_Zomboid_Dedicated_Server/README.md

 ## Installation

 1. Go to the **Releases** page.
-2. Download the latest `setup.exe`.
+2. Download the latest `setup exe file`.
 3. Run the installer.

 ## Getting Started